 Time: Patience is Required.

-While liqueurs can be enjoyed by themselves or as a mixer with another alcohol, only several dashes of bitters are used to flavor a coctail.
+While liqueurs can be enjoyed by themselves or as a mixer with another alcohol, only several dashes of bitters are used to flavor a cocktail.
 And consider those little dashes like flavor bullets.
 Any drink will be instantly changed, and probably improved a great deal.
-Rather just sweet and sour, you've now added a third and most important element to the flavor profile: bitter.
+Rather just sweet and sour, you’ve now added a third and most important element to the flavor profile: bitter.
 This is not to mention the other flavors within the bitters, and the aromatics (scent) it adds, all of which add to the experience of a great cocktail.
-The days of syruppy sweet mixed drinks are passing.
+The days of syrupy sweet mixed drinks are passing.
 We are going back to the pre-prohibition times when cocktails were full-flavored and complex, except now, they are even more-so.

 You only need a few simple pieces of equipment to make your homemade bitters.

 - Cheesecloth for filtering (although a coffee filter can be used, it is very slow.
 Several layers of cheesecloth works much better)

 - Small bottles (hot sauce dasher bottles work great and eliminate the need for a separate dropper)